LibertyDSNP/example-client/.github/CONTRIBUTING.md

 ## Contributing

 ### Conventions
 To increase the coherence of the code and establish best practices the entire codebase follows certain conventions.
 Luckily, many of the style conventions are enforced by the linters so that you don't have to spend hours going over every line to make sure it matches all conventions.
+A few more standards come from our project wide [Contributing Standards](https://github.com/LibertyDSNP/liberty-web/blob/main/CONTRIBUTING.md).
 Many IDEs can run these linters automatically but incase they don't you can run them manually with 'npm run format'.

 The main conventions you'll need to be aware of are as follows:
 * All code written in Typescript with as much type specificity as possible.